 Instead, the paper should be mega relevant to a narrow audience.
 These readers will need the information you’re sharing.
 Your paper may unlock a sticking point in their research, or educate them on a problem that looms large.
 Whatever it does, it will matter to some and not all.
 And that’s good.

 In a white paper writing plan, an ideal audience must be defined.
-This is because audience affects every writing and promotional decision moving forward.
+This is because audience affects every writing and promotional decision.

-Here’s how I encourage my clients (mostly B2B SaaS companies) to define their audience.
+Here’s how I encourage B2B SaaS companies to define their audiences:

 The CTO, the head of Procurement, the Finance Director?